You may open an account at a bank or post office to manage your own money.

 Opening a bank account

-- To open your account at a bank, you are requested to present valid identification such as your passport, driver's license or resident card.
-While your personal seal (hanko/inkan) is also required, your signature may be accepted at some banks.
+- To open an account at a bank, you are required to present valid identification such as your passport, driver's license or resident card.
+Please note that some institutions will allow you to use your signature rather than a personal seal (hanko/inkan) when opening an account.

 - You can request an ATM card (commonly called "cash card" in Japan) when you open the account.
 With your ATM card, you may withdraw, deposit and transfer money through your account and also check the balance of your account on the ATM.